minibolt-guide/minibolt/guide/lightning/lightning-client.md

 * the `<pubkey>` is just a long hexadecimal number, like `02b03a1d133c0338c0185e57f0c35c63cce53d5e3ae18414fc40e5b63ca08a2128`
 * the `host` can be a domain name, a clearnet ip address or a Tor onion address, followed by the port number (usually `:9735`)

-Just grab the whole URI above the big QR code and use it as follows (we will use the ACINQ node as an example):
+Just grab the whole URI above the big QR code and use it as follows (we will use the `⚡2FakTor⚡` node as an example):

 * **Connect** to the remote node, with the full URI.